₹24.5

 You are recommended to take Mucoresp Oral Drops for as long as your doctor has prescribed it.
 However, if the symptoms worsen or persist after 5 days (3 days in children) of using Mucoresp Oral Drops, please consult your doctor.

 Yes, Mucoresp Oral Drops may cause severe skin reactions in some people.
 It is not necessary for everyone taking Mucoresp Oral Drops to have skin reactions.
-However, if you notice a skin rash including lesions of nose, throat, mouth, genitals or eyes, stop taking Mucoresp Oral Drops and consult a doctor immediately.
+However, if you notice a skin rash including lesions of the nose, throat, mouth, genitals or eyes, stop taking Mucoresp Oral Drops and consult a doctor immediately.

-Yes, you may take Mucoresp Oral Drops with antibiotics such as erythromycin, amoxicillin, doxycycline and cefuroxime as it may increase the concentration of antibiotics in the formed mucus in airways.
+Yes, you may take Mucoresp Oral Drops with antibiotics such as erythromycin, amoxicillin, doxycycline and cefuroxime as it may increase the concentration of antibiotics in the formed mucus in the airways.
 However, you are recommended to consult a doctor before using Mucoresp Oral Drops with antibiotics or any other medicines.

 No, you are not recommended to stop taking Mucoresp Oral Drops without consulting your doctor as it may worsen cough or cause recurring symptoms.
 Therefore, take Mucoresp Oral Drops for as long as your doctor has prescribed it and if you experience any difficulty while taking Mucoresp Oral Drops, please consult your doctor.